 Claude Code: automating my support rotation

 On my team we run a weekly support rotation.
-Whoever is on duty spends a chunk of every day doing the same three things: triaging new issues in the error tracker, working through support tickets on the task board, and skimming an alerts channel in Slack for anything that's started misbehaving.
+Whoever's on duty spends a chunk of every day triaging new issues in the error tracker and clearing support tickets off the task board, with one eye on a Slack channel for anything that's started misbehaving.

 None of it is hard.
-All of it is tedious, context-heavy, and exactly the kind of thing you half-do at 4pm on a Thursday.
-Three different tools, three different mental models, and the real work — "is this new, is this spiking, does this need a ticket?" — only starts after you've collected everything.
+It's just tedious — the kind of thing you half-do at 4pm on a Thursday.
+Different tools, different mental models, and the real work doesn't start until everything's collected: is this new, or is it an old issue suddenly spiking?

 So I handed the collecting to Claude Code.

 The shape that worked is not "one giant prompt."
-It's one orchestrator skill that knows the daily routine, delegating to small specialist skills that each know how to do exactly one thing.
+It's one orchestrator skill that knows the daily routine, delegating to small specialist skills that each do exactly one thing.

 The orchestrator is dumb on purpose.
 It says, in effect:

-1. Pull unresolved issues assigned to my team from the error tracker (last 14 days), surface anything new or spiking.
+1. Pull unresolved issues assigned to my team from the error tracker (last 14 days), and flag anything new or spiking.

 2. List support tickets created since the last check, grouped by status.